AdamKuzniarski/session-notebook/notes/git-commands.md

 git commit -a -m 'My second commit' - Add commit to your files (skip staging), do not work with untracked files. git commit - Open Vim and you can write Multi-line commit messages

-git stash - Stash your changes, if you need to quick change your branch without commiting

 git reset --soft HEAD~1 - Undo your last commit and keep your changes staged

+git stash - Stash your changes, if you need to quick change your branch without commiting git stash clear - Delete all your stashes at once

-git branch [branch-name] - Create a new branch git branch - To see all branches in your repository
+git branch [branch-name] - Create a new branch git branch - To see all branches in your repository git checkout [branch name] - Switch between branches git branch -d [branch-name] - Delete a branch

 git log - see commit history.
 To quit from 'log' use q button git log --since='1 week ago' - Show only commits from the las week